Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

-The new logo has been described as looking impersonal and resembling a “discount” or “on-sale” sticker.
+Moreover, the new logo has been described as looking impersonal and resembling a “discount” or “on-sale” sticker.

-DrPepper saw their sales for the diet beverage fall for the man sector.
-Together with the marketing department, they launched a campaign to bring the sales back up.
+Dr Pepper saw its sales for the diet beverage fall over time.
+Therefore, they decided on hiring a new marketing department and launching a new campaign to bring the sales back up.

 Black & Decker

-The new one looks more like a headphone company logo.
-Interestingly enough one of the elements is strangely similar to the Beats by Dre company logo.
+Interestingly enough, some of the elements are strangely similar to the Beats by Dre company logo.